anna-x-li/MacroEnergy.jl/docs/src/Manual/assets/electricheating.md

 ## [Examples](@id electricityheating_examples)
 This section contains examples of how to use the electricity heating asset in a Macro model.

-### Electricity Heat Pump
+### Example of electric heat pump

-This example shows a electricity heat pump.
+This example shows an electric heat pump.
 The asset has no capacity and can be expanded.
 The asset has an availability time series loaded from a CSV file.

 **JSON Format:**